theo297/Scikit-learn-architecture-recovery/README.md

 ## 4. Component-and-Connector Structures

-C&C structures describe how architectural elements interact at **runtime**.
-Per Chapter 1, C&C elements are components (runtime entities with state and behavior) connected by connectors (interaction mechanisms).
-The focus is on how the architecture enables communication — not on individual function calls.
+C&C structures describe how architectural elements interact at runtime.
+C&C elements are components (runtime entities with state and behavior) connected by connectors (interaction mechanisms).
+The focus is on how the architecture enables communication , not on individual function calls.

 ### 4.1 Service Structure — Estimator as a Service Component

-In scikit-learn, each estimator is a **service component** that accepts data through defined ports and returns results.
+In scikit-learn, each estimator is a service component that accepts data through defined ports and returns results.
 The connector is the synchronous method-call protocol over NumPy array data.
 The Validation Utilities act as a gating connector — data cannot pass to the estimator without first traversing validation.

 <img width="742" height="765" alt="!" src="https://github.com/user-attachments/assets/a5139a95-c9a1-41bd-8fa1-6d125e17492f" />

 ### 4.2 Concurrency Structure — Joblib Parallel Execution

-When `n_jobs > 1` is set (e.g., in RandomForest or GridSearchCV), joblib.Parallel is the **connector** that distributes work across child processes.
+When `n_jobs > 1` is set (e.g., in RandomForest or GridSearchCV), joblib.Parallel is the connector that distributes work across child processes.
 Components (estimator copies) run independently.
 This is the architecture of parallelism — not a function flow.

 <img width="796" height="1154" alt="Screenshot 2026-05-12 191137" src="https://github.com/user-attachments/assets/048ba68e-9ad7-414a-b5f6-209ae1556f2b" />